-Telemetry, status and command logs (for all trolleys) are saved to the same file, although status and/or telemetry may be omitted, under the user's control.
-A FITS log file as defined in this document may contain any number of DL_TELEMETRY (Sec.
+DL_TELEMETRY (Sec.
 5.4), and DL_STATUS (Sec.
 5.5) tables, plus one DL_CMD table (Sec.
-5.6).
+5.6) and one DL_LOG table (Sec.
+5.7.
 Generally the tables will appear in time order (with typically several tables of each type for the same time interval), with groups of status and telemetry tables interleaved, but any table ordering is valid.